 API keys are used to identify your Firebase project when interacting with Firebase/Google services.
 Specifically, they're used to associate API requests with your project for quota and billing.
 They're also useful for accessing public data.

 For example, you can explicitly use an API key by passing its value into a REST API call as a query parameter.
 This example shows how you might make a request to the Dynamic Links link shortener API:

 When your app makes a call to a Firebase API, your app will automatically look in the Firebase config file/object for your project's API key.
 You can, however, set your API keys using a different mechanism, including environment variables.

 Although it's not necessary to treat an API key for Firebase services as a secret, there are some specific cases (see below) in which you might want to take additional measures to protect your project from misuse of the API key.

-If you use password-based Firebase Authentication and someone gets hold of your API key, they will not be able to access any of your Firebase project's database or Storage data as long as this data is protected by Firebase Security Rules.
+If you use password-based Firebase Authentication and someone gets hold of your API key, they will not be able to access any of your Firebase project's database or Cloud Storage data as long as this data is protected by Firebase Security Rules.
 They could, however, use your API key to access Firebase's authentication endpoints and make authentication requests against your project.

 attempt a brute force attack, you can tighten the default quota of the